nuejs/nue/packages/nuejs.org/docs/cascade-layers.md

 ### Overrides layer
-This is for rare, forceful overrides—use sparingly.
+This is for rare, forceful overrides — use sparingly.
 ```css
 @layer overrides {
   .is-hidden {